-It will consider the reports written by the panels, the evidence provided in independent assessments and any comments from statutory consultees.
+It will consider the reports written by the panels, the evidence provided in applications and independent assessments and any comments from statutory consultees.